pivotal/docs-tap/tap-gui/plugins/api-docs.hbs.md

 # API documentation plug-in in Tanzu Developer Portal

-This topic gives you an overview of the API documentation plug-in of Tanzu Developer Portal (commonly called TAP GUI).
+This topic gives you an overview of the API documentation plug-in of Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
 For more information, see [Get started with the API documentation plug-in](api-docs-getting-started.hbs.md).

 ## <a id="overview"></a> Overview